PoslinskiNet/ember-introjs/README.md

 `ember install ember-introjs`

-## Usage
+## Usage (option A)

 ### 1. Declare your steps:
-- You can declare an array in JavaScript in your controller or parent component:
+- You can declare an array in your controller or parent component:

 ```javascript
 // app/controllers/ticket.js